 Space Grant students interact with engineers and scientists from NASA and industry to develop, test, and fly new space technologies.
 All missions are entirely student run—including students in the roles of team members, team leads, systems engineers, project managers, and mission operators.
 Students participate in programs that aid them in their future academic courses and careers.
 For more information, visit spacegrant.colorado.edu.

 The Herbst Program of Humanities enriches and broadens the technical education offered in the College of Engineering and Applied Science through discussion-based classes and seminars on the great works in literature, art, history, and political and social thought.
 As a program of applied humanities, Herbst encourages students to engage in immediately relevant and significant conversations about our world.

 The Herbst Program offers courses at all undergraduate levels, but its centerpiece is a 3-credit course open to juniors and seniors.
-HUEN 3100 is limited to 12 students and is devoted almost entirely to roundtable discussions of original texts, primarily in literature and philosophy, but with secondary attention given to art, music, and architecture.
+Each section of HUEN 3100 is limited to 12 students and is devoted almost entirely to roundtable discussions of original texts, primarily in literature and philosophy, but with secondary attention given to art, music, and architecture.
 The seminar helps students improve their writing skills, gain confidence and skill in civil discourse on controversial issues, see more clearly the inadequacy of dogmatic responses to complex questions, and develop intellectual rigor on non-technical issues.
-HUEN 3100 satisfies the college's writing requirement.
+HUEN 3100 may satisfy the college's writing requirement.